Author: John Glezellis

 Page Numbers: 117,118,119

 You must also spend time in the workshop setting up and programming the competition aircraft.
-Throughout the years, I have seen many capable pilots experience difficulty in a routine because their models appeared to be in a constant search and would change trim throughout the sequence.
-These pilots sometimes mentioned that their airplanes often had a slightly different feel from one flight to the next.
-Unpredictable flight behaviors are typically linked to a setup and/or programming-related problem.
+Throughout the years, I have seen many capable pilots experience difficulty in a routine because their models appeared to be in a constant search and changed trim throughout the sequence.

-This month I will explore a few common areas that are sometimes overlooked during an airplane build, and the potential consequences.
+This month I will explore a few areas that are sometimes overlooked during an airplane build, and the potential consequences.
 I will specifically examine servo arm selection, linkage installation basics, and proper utilization of a computer radio to promote consistent flight tendencies from a specific aircraft and decrease the pilot’s workload.

 Without further delay, let’s get started!